StopSec/StopSec-System/README.md

   ```

 **3) Cloning StopSec to Each Node**
 Run the following command on each node to clone StopSec repository to your nodes.
-For example: ssh -Y username@pc707.emulab.net
   ```
 git clone https://github.com/StopSec/StopSec-System.git
   ```